-ERCS was established by Scottish Environment LINK in January 2019, following a feasibility study commissioned by LINK’s Legal Strategy Subgroup.
-LINK is the forum and national intermediary for the citizen-led environmental sector.
+ERCS was established by Scottish Environment LINK in January 2020, following a feasibility study commissioned by LINK’s Legal Strategy Subgroup.
+LINK is the forum for Scotland’s voluntary environmental community.

 ERCS received independent charitable status as a Scottish Charitable Incorporated Organisation (SC050257) on 3 July 2020.
 We aim to provide accessible public education and advice on environmental and related planning law.
 We also advocate for policy and law reform and will pursue public interest litigation to ensure environmental rights are upheld.

 Why we need an Environmental Rights Centre for Scotland

 The reasons why ERCS is needed in Scotland: